iyobo/react-spoon/README.md

 ], { domId: 'app', provider: someProvider, providerProps: { store } });
 ```

+You are also able to have multiple ReactSpoon instances on a page with multiple anchor points/domIds.

 ## True Nested Routing
 A layout rendering nested pages is really just rendering children.
 ```